ujwalokay/infperyankylo/replit.md

-# Ankylo Gaming POS Landing Page
+# Airavoto Gaming Landing Page

 ## Overview

-This is a modern, professional landing page for Ankylo Gaming POS built with React, TypeScript, and Express.
+This is a modern, professional landing page for Airavoto Gaming built with React, TypeScript, and Express.
 The application showcases a complete gaming center management system with purple/black modern tech aesthetics, featuring comprehensive operational tools for session tracking, booking management, inventory control, financial oversight, happy hours management, and flexible discount systems.
 The project uses a full-stack architecture with a React frontend powered by Vite and an Express backend for API handling.

 ## Recent Changes